Murchison Falls National Park Map

 - The River Nile – the world’s longest River

-- The Nile-Lake Albert Delta is the best place in Africa to see the rare shoebill storks.
+- The Nile-Lake Albert Delta is the best place in Africa to see the rare shoebill stork.

 - Buligi peninsular, an area of rolling grassy studded with Borassus palms teeming with plain animals